ditinc/linter-cflint/README.md

 apm install linter-cflint
 ```

-`linter-cflint` required Java >= 1.6, JRE or JDK, on your system and the `JAVA_HOME` environmental variable to be set.

-**If you receive errors about `JAVA_HOME` being unset, you can specify the location of a Java executable instead in the configuration options.**
+`linter-cflint` requires Java >= 1.6, JRE or JDK, on your system and either the `JAVA_HOME` environmental variable to be set or for the user to specify the location of the Java executable in the configuration options.

 ## Configuration
 * Similar to `.eslintrc`, you can use a `.cflintrc` file in your project or in a subfolder to exclude rules from the linter.
 See [the wiki page](https://github.com/ditinc/linter-cflint/wiki/Excluding-rules) for details.